cloudyr/googleComputeEngineR/inst/dockerfiles/persistentRStudio/README.md

 ## Using googleCloudStorageR

+This can be combined with the above GitHub settings to persist the GitHub settings over VMs.

-This is useful as a backup that will persist across VMs without needing to reconfigure user keys - the authentication is using the credentials you used to launch the VM in the first place.
+The authentication for the `googleCloudStorageR` backups is re-using the credentials you used to launch the VM

 It is not intended as a replacement for Git - it only adds files if they are not present locally.
 I use it to copy projects over to more powerful VMs as required.

 ### On local computer